Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Experiments

-Table \ref{tab:baselines} shares the results achieved in our experiments demonstrates that our approach outperforms all competitors in generating appropriate, realistic, and synchronized facial reactions, as indicated by lower FRDist distances, Realism, Synchrony values, and higher correlations with the most similar real facial reactions.
-Specifically, our approach achieves improvements of $4.37$ and $2.74$ in FRDist, $0.071$ and $0.024$ in FRCorr, and $0.095$ and $0.007$ in PCC over the condition GAN-based approach \cite{CGAN-CVPR} and the recently proposed VQ-VAE based approach \cite{ng2022learning}, respectively.
-We also compare our predictions with predictions achieved by \cite{ng2022learning} in Fig. \ref{fig:timeseries}.
-Furthermore, our approach generates diverse facial reactions in response to different speaker behaviours, as well as decent diversity among frames of each generated facial reaction.
-Our approach can also generate different facial reactions in response to each speaker behaviour (visualized in Fig. \ref{fig:visual}).
-These results demonstrate the effectiveness of our AFRDL strategy in generating multiple different but appropriate, realistic, and synchronized facial reactions.
-It should be noted that while our approach did not generate facial reactions with as much diversity as C-GAN based \cite{CGAN-BMVC,CGAN-CVPR} and VQ-VAE based approaches \cite{ng2022learning}, such high diversity results are partially associated to the generation of abnormal facial reactions (i.e., facial behaviours that are not appropriate or cannot be properly expressed by humans (illustrated in Fig. \ref{fig:visual2})), which is reflected by their much worse appropriateness, realism, and synchrony performances.
+These results discussed above demonstrate the effectiveness of our approach in generating multiple different but appropriate, realistic, and synchronized facial reactions.
+It should be noted that while our approach did not generate facial reactions with as much diversity as C-GAN based \cite{CGAN-BMVC,CGAN-CVPR} and VQ-VAE \cite{ng2022learning} approaches, their high diversity results are partially associated to the generation of abnormal facial reactions (i.e., facial behaviours that are not appropriate or cannot be properly expressed by humans (illustrated in Fig.\ref{fig:visual2})), which is reflected by their much worse appropriateness, realism, and synchrony performances.